-Attendance and Participation: You may miss two classes without penalty.
+Attendance and Participation:

+You may miss two classes without penalty.
 You will fail the course if you miss more than two classes or are late more than three times.
 Hopefully, you'll be eager to come and eager to speak up in class.
+Covid will be treated just like any other illness.
+To be excused from class, you will need a doctor's note.
+Students who are affected by the war may use on-line classes if approved by the head of the department.

-If, however, you attend but are consistently mute and mysterious, I will lower your grade by one letter.
-Drafts, Deadlines, and Late Work: Throughout the course, I will encourage you to write multiple drafts of each paper.
+Drafts, Deadlines, and Late Work:

+Throughout the course, I will encourage you to write multiple drafts of each paper.
 Writing multiple drafts will improve your writing and take some of the stress out of the final deadline.
 Ideally, you will have a first draft well before the deadline, so you should always be able to get something in on time.
 If a paper or draft is late, you may email it to me anytime, but I will reduce the grade by one letter per day.
+Hard copies are due in class on the day of the deadline.
+If you cannot attend class on a due date, the paper must be emailed before the start of the class.
+The final paper can be sent as an attachment or handed in during tutorials.
 You must complete all of the assignments in order to pass.
+Continuous Assessment:

-Continuous Assessment: You will write two, one page papers, a three page paper, and a six page final paper.
-There will also be occasional quizzes which will be worth ten percent of your grade.
-Assignment descriptions are posted on ffweb.
+You will write two short papers and two longer ones.
+There may also be occasional quizzes.
+Assignment descriptions are posted on Teams.
 For each paper, I will break down your overall grade into four categories: Concept, Structure, Language, and Documentation.
-On your final paper, if your receive an FX in any one of these four categories, you will fail the course.
+On your final paper, if you receive an FX in any one of these four categories, you will fail the course.
 There is no final exam.
+Papers may not be re-submitted.

-Paper 1 10% A 93-100% Paper 2 10% B 86-92% Paper 3 30% C 78-85% Final 40% D 72-77% Quizzes 10% E 65-71%
+Paper 1 15% A 93-100%

+Paper 2 15% B 86-92%

+Paper 3 30% C 78-85%

+Paper 4 40% D 72-77%